People's Liberation Army

-Today, the majority of military units around the country are assigned to one of five theater commands by geographical location.
-The PLA is the world's largest military force (not including paramilitary or reserve forces) and has the second largest defense budget in the world.
-It is also one of the fastest modernizing militaries in the world, and has been termed as a potential military superpower, with significant regional defense and rising global power projection capabilities.
+Today, the majority of military units around the country are assigned to one of five theatre commands by geographical location.
+In addition to wartime arrangements, the PLA is also involved in the peacetime operations of other components of the armed forces.
+This is particularly visible in maritime territorial disputes where the navy is heavily involved in the planning, coordination and execution of operations by the PAP's China Coast Guard.
+The PLA is the world's largest military force (not including paramilitary or reserve forces) and has the second largest defence budget in the world.
+China's military expenditure was US$314 billion in 2024, accounting for 12 percent of the world's defence expenditures.
+It is also one of the fastest modernizing militaries in the world, and has been termed as a potential military superpower, with significant regional defence and rising global power projection capabilities.